Greens co-leader James Shaw attacked as he walked to Parliament

 The Green Party had been overwhelmed by messages of support, Davidson said.

-She said it appeared to be a single attack and by a pattern of political attacks.
+She said it appeared to be a single attack and not a pattern of political attacks.

 "We are all upset for our friend but we are all pulling together."